lukaszgryglicki/bitergia_deployment/README.md

 # Run ELK tasks

+First, create aliases for indexes to use:

+- `es/alias_all.sh`.

 This saves data into ES indices and into SortingHat database.
 All details about URLs, usernames and possible API tokens are the same as por Perceval jobs:

 - Git: `PASS=XXX ./elk/elk_git.sh`.